-10. Improvised solos should be notated in such a way such that the ensemble could easily decide to have a different player improvise the solo.
+10. Improvised solos for students should be notated in such a way such that the ensemble could easily decide to have a different player improvise the solo.

 11. Compositions must be submitted with a full score and full set of parts in PDF form.
 The score must be in one PDF, and all the parts combined into a single, additional PDF.
 Compositions without a full score or complete set parts will not be considered.

 12. A demo audio recording of the piece must be submitted along with the online entry form.
-It is the composer’s responsibility to ensure that the demo recording is high quality and is as close to the final, performable version of the piece as possible.
+It is the composer’s responsibility to ensure that the demo recording is high quality and is as close as possible to the final, performable version of the piece.
 High-quality computer renditions or MIDI-based audio recordings are acceptable, but a recording of a live reading, rehearsal, performance, or an overdubbed/virtual band recording with live instruments may convey the piece better.

 13. The contest must remain completely anonymous to be fair.
-Neither the demo recording nor PDF files should reveal any identifying information about the composer.
-In addition to the audio contained in the mp3 and the music in the PDFs themselves, you must ensure that all embedded mp3 fields (artist, album, comments, etc.) and PDF fields (title, author, subject, keywords, etc.) contain nothing that could identify you.
-Any identifying information within the attached files will disqualify your piece.
+Neither the demo recording nor PDF files submitted to the contest can reveal any identifying information about the composer.
+In addition to the audio contained in the mp3 and the music in the PDFs themselves, you must ensure that all embedded mp3 fields and metadata (artist, album, comments, etc.) and PDF fields (title, author, subject, keywords, etc.) contain nothing that could identify you.
+Any identifying information within the attached files or metadata will immediately disqualify your piece.

-14. The Jazz Ensemble reserves the right to withhold awarding some or all of the prizes if no pieces are deemed suitable.
+14. The Jazz Ensemble reserves the right to withhold awarding the prize if no piece is deemed suitable.